• Skip to primary navigation

 1. Assemble your ingredients.

-2. You put all of the dry ingredients in the blender and blend until the oats turn to flour.
+1. put all of the dry ingredients in the blender and blend until the oats turn to flour.
 It should just take 20-30 seconds in a high power blender (Vitamix, Blendtec) and a little longer in a regular blender.
-Be careful not to over blend or the heat can make the oats clump up. oats and spices in a vitamix blender
+Be careful not to over blend or the heat can make the oats clump up.

-3. In a bowl, mix the wet ingredients together.
-I used a hand mixer but you can use a wire whisk if you don’t have one, just make sure to mix it well.side by side pictures of pumpkin muffin batter before and after mixing
+1. Combine the wet ingredients together in a bowl.
+I use a hand mixer, but you can use a wire whisk if you don’t have a mixer.
+Just make sure to mix it well.

 They’re easy to make and would be a great recipe to make with your kiddos.
 Probably not easy enough for a 2 year old, but a 4 year old could definitely help with this one!

-As with most baked goods, you can do swaps on this one too.
-Of course, any major swaps may alter the taste but they should still turn out pretty tasty.
+As with most baked goods, you can do swaps of the ingredients.
+Of course, any major swaps may alter the results, but they should still turn out pretty tasty.
 Here are a few I’ve tested:

-• Starting with the easiest – if you need them to be gluten free, make sure to use gluten free oats!
+• For gluten free muffins, make sure to use gluten free oats!
 This might seem like a no brainer, but I’d hate for you to give your celiac friend an allergic reaction so I want to be as clear as day on that one.
 Oats are naturally gluten free but pick up gluten in processing facilities.

 • To make the muffins vegan, make flax eggs instead of real ones.
 To do this, whisk 2 tbsp flax meal with 1/3 cup water in a small bowl. -Refrigerate at least 20 minutes, or cover and refrigerate overnight before using in the recipe.